arcbtc/bitcoin2019conf/README.md

 Sign up to OpenNode here https://opennode.co/join/f774f2a0-1377-45e2-b719-6b821f24900d.

-Download a portable version of the Arduino IDE with the project files included:
+<h2>Download a portable version of the Arduino IDE with the project files included</h2>

 - Windows
 - Mac